 - Deliver opportunities for professional and leadership development

 Meet the Steering Committee

-Professional Development Subcommittee
+Professional Development & Networking

 - Gauge member interest and needs in various professional development topics in order to guide event planning (e.g. résumé tips, leadership, personal development, negotiating, etc.).

-- Identify potential speakers or trainings/workshops to host (aim for one event per quarter).
+- Identify potential speakers or trainings/workshops.

 - Secure venues and vendors to suit the needs of upcoming events and manage all logistical details from event setup to take-down.